seinecle/Belfast2015/public_html/readme.md

 ###2) New forms of research output
-Being a historian of science, my research outputs were expected to be the following: journal articles and book chapters.
+As an historian of science, my research outputs were expected to be the following: journal articles and book chapters.
 My dream was, well it still is, to publish in [ISIS](http://www.press.uchicago.edu/ucp/journals/journal/isis.html), the journal of the History of Science Society and leading journal of the field.
 For me, ISIS is like the Pantheon of history of science.

 But shifting to the digital humanities, things changed – a lot!
 Research ouputs can be oh so different.
 Software.
 Datasets.
 Installations.  visualizations, blog posts.
 Websites, hardware, games, 3D prints... you name it.
 I think the digital humanities is exciting because it expands the range of ways to express ourselves, beyond the strict and sometimes narrow standards of traditional scholarship.
 The question of, is it fully recognized in our evaluations, is another story, but at least a wide playground has opened.

 ###3)	New forms of impact
 Just a note on quality and impact: it is not because you have a higher impact that your content is of a higher quality.
 Still, it is nice when research outputs you are proud of, get some impact, no? and I noticed that the digital humanities really help getting more impact.
 Just from my experience:

 [My first published paper](http://hope.dukejournals.org/content/41/1/163.abstract) is on the history of “natural selection” in mid twentieth century economic theory, and how this concept was drawn from biology (obviously) but also statistical physics.
 In all modesty, this the historical paper I have written that I prefer.
 You have a surprising twist in the plot, a smoking gun from the archives, and it even mentions missiles.
 Its impact?
 Published in 2009, it got 5 citations in 6 years.
 3 of these citations are from myself.
 It is really sad.
 Nobody, or nearly nobody, reads this cool stuff.
-I joke about how my pride is hurt, but this is real concern.
+I joke about how my pride is hurt, but this is a real concern.

 Ok, compare this to another research output.
 I created a plugin for Gephi called [“Map of countries”](https://marketplace.gephi.org/plugin/maps-of-countries/).
-This plugin puts a map in the background, if you have a geospatialized network, like this:
+This plugin puts a map in the background, which is useful if you have a geospatialized network, like this:

 <p align="center"><img src="img/formatted/mapofcountries.jpg"/></p>